satansdeer/satansdeer.github.com/content/legacy-posts/react-functional-components/index.md

 ## Why Use Functional Components

-Overall functions is preferred way of writing components in react.
+Functions are the preferred way of writing components in React.

 This is due to the fact that functions, especially if they are [pure](https://maksimivanov.com/posts/pure-functions-and-side-effects/) are easy to read, test and reason about.